stolsvik/mats/README.md

 # Examples

 Some examples taken from the unit tests ("mats-lib-test").
-Notice the use of the JUnit Rule *Rule_Mats*, which sets up an ActiveMQ in-memory server and creates a MatsFactory based on that.
+Notice the use of the JUnit Rule *Rule_Mats*, which sets up an ActiveMQ in-memory server and creates a JMS-backed MatsFactory based on that.

-In these examples, all the elements/endpoints are set up in one class, and thus obviously runs on the same machine - but in actual usage, you would typically have each endpoint run in a different process on different nodes.
+In these examples, all the endpoints and stages are set up in one test class, and thus obviously runs on the same machine - but in actual usage, you would typically have each endpoint run in a different process on different nodes.
 The DTO-classes, which acts as the interface between the different endpoints' requests and replies, would in real usage be copied between the projects (in this testing-scenario, one DTO class is used as all interfaces).

-It is important to realize that each of the stages - even each stage in multi-stage endpoints - are handled by separate threads, *sharing no contextual JVM state whatsoever*: The state, request and reply objects' references are not shared between stages.
+It is important to realize that each of the stages - even each stage in multi-stage endpoints - are handled by separate threads, *sharing no contextual JVM state whatsoever:* The state, request and reply objects' JVM references are not shared between stages.
 Each stage's processor receives a message, supplies the stage-lambda with a context-instance, the request-object, and the state-object (where both request and state is deserialized from the incoming MatsTrace), and then exits that lambda (after typically having sent a new message out), going back to listening for new messages for that stage. *There is no state shared between these stages outside of the contents of the MatsTrace which is being passed with the message.* In particular, if you have a process running a three-stage MATS endpoint which is running on two nodes A and B, the first stage might execute on A, while the next on B, and the last one on A again.

 This means that what *looks like* a blocking, synchronous request/reply "method call" is actually fully asynchronous, where the reply will be handled in the next stage by a different thread, quite possibly on a different node if you have deployed the service in multiple instances.